rubenvanassche/Space-Invaders/docs/Report.md

 The API is documented and can be found in the docs/html directory, open the index.html file and start reading.

 ## Known problems
-- When opening the game, it can be that the window doesn't show anything, just press the left arrow key and you see the start screen.
+- When opening the game, it can be that the window doesn't show anything, just press the right arrow key and you see the start screen.
 - When closing the window at certain points, the game gives a segmentation problem, not really a problem because the game is closed.
 But the memory keeps dirty and it just doesn't look gooed, needs to be fixed in a further version.

 ## Functionality